-Renovations at Langoni are complete and we are taking the project even further!
+Renovations at Langoni are complete & we are taking the project even further!
 The health of the Wazee residents is our top priority.
-In return we began to profile each member and their medical history and connected with a professional physiotherapist and occupational therapist to do a medical assessment of the residents.
-We have received a report detailing the long- and short- term needs of the residents, and also the staff at the home in order to improve their lives and health.
+In return we began to profile each member & their medical history & connected with a professional physiotherapist & occupational therapist to do a medical assessment of the residents.
+We have received a report detailing the long- & short- term needs of the residents, & also the staff at the home in order to improve their lives & health.

-Located in a poverty-stricken area and without relatives to look after them, the elderly are placed into an underfunded and under-resourced government home.
-Without much physical or mental stimulation the elderly become weaker and live out their days isolated, house bound, and without dignity.
-They have limited access to vital medical care and nobody to pay for their funeral.
+Located in a poverty-stricken area & without relatives to look after them, the elderly are placed into an underfunded & under-resourced government home.
+Without much physical or mental stimulation the elderly become weaker & live out their days isolated, house bound, & without dignity.
+They have limited access to vital medical care & nobody to pay for their funeral.
 Further, there is no education program in Tanzania that provides special skills training for working with the elderly.

 Through training local staff on ground, they will continuously implement their skills for years to come.
-We will also establish long-term management plan with the Council as part of the staff up-scaling and monitoring.
+We will also establish long-term management plan with the Council as part of the staff up-scaling & monitoring.
 Additionally, purchasing equipment can be adapted to fit different members of the Wazee.
-Finally, engaging with a local professional physiotherapist, allows us to work with the council for further support and provide annual placements at the Wazee.
+Finally, engaging with a local professional physiotherapist & other medical professionals, allows us to work with the council for further support & provide annual placements at the Wazee.